 A previous lower extremity injury that failed to heal properly can also result in a gait disorder.
 This incorrectly healed internal scar tissue causes limited range of motion in your feet, knees, and hips, resulting in a gait disorder.

 Find relief with physical therapy:

-At your initial appointment, one of our dedicated Boise physical therapists will conduct a comprehensive physical evaluation to examine your balance, gait, stance, symptoms, and medical history.
+At your initial appointment, one of our dedicated Boise and Meridian physical therapists will conduct a comprehensive physical evaluation to examine your balance, gait, stance, symptoms, and medical history.
 After your evaluation, our physical therapist will create a personalized treatment plan for you, based on your specific needs.
 Treatment plans for balance and gait disorders typically include:

 - Gait retraining exercises.
 In a study cited by the Arthritis Foundation, patients suffering from osteoarthritis-related gait disorders were able to successfully alter their gait through treadmill exercises.
 Sometimes, abnormalities in gait can be effectively corrected simply through “retraining.”
 If this is the case, our physical therapist will walk you through proper posture, stance, and walking techniques.

 - Vestibular rehabilitation.
 If you are suffering from BPPV, our physical therapist will provide you with specific exercises that will return the calcium debris to the correct parts of your ear.
 Vestibular rehabilitation is a balance-and-gait-specific type of rehab that works to improve your nerves, muscles, vision, and vestibular system as a whole, in order to maintain a steady balance.

 - Stretches.
 Targeted stretches will give you more control and quicker reactions with your movements, in addition to reducing your risk of injury.
 They are an important part of a treatment plan that will help improve your flexibility and your range of motion.
 They will also help in keeping your muscles from becoming too tight and stiff.